 In our previous article, we discussed the importance of data quality to Anti-Money Laundering (AML) and Know Your Customer (KYC) risk screening.
 With regulators increasingly focusing on the internal processes financial institutions (FIs) implement to verify the integrity of data and the sources from which it originates, organizations must ensure they are asking their vendors the right questions.
-Led by the New York Department of Financial Services (NYDFS) and its Final Rule on transaction monitoring and filtering, which goes into effect next year, the banking industry is in the midst of a potentially systemic paradigm shift, forcing AML officers to comply with the age of big data.
-The problem is that the financial services industry remains steeped in legacy operating models, and is behind the curve when it comes to adopting big data best practicesi.
+Led by the New York Department of Financial Services (NYDFS) and its Final Rule on transaction monitoring and filtering, which went into effect in 2018, the banking industry is in the midst of a systemic paradigm shift, forcing AML officers to comply with the age of big data.
+The problem is that the financial services industry remains steeped in legacy operating models, and is behind the curve when it comes to adopting big data best practices.

 Data vendors are notorious for over-stating the value of their data, hyping dataset size, while relegating the currency and efficacy of those records to an afterthought.
 But how good is a massive dataset if those analytics are not regularly analyzed and audited to ensure that the information listed is correct?
 Additionally, what processes are being used to verify the integrity of that data?
-And just like the NYDFS will require regulated institutions to document and report in 2018, what are the thresholds and assumptions driving the algorithms that determine that the data is correct?
+And just like the NYDFS requires regulated institutions to document and report, what are the thresholds and assumptions driving the algorithms that determine that the data is correct?

 Drilling deeper into the issue, here are some more detailed questions that AML data vendors should be able to answer on the spot and without hesitation:

 - Is the vendor simply “pinging” servers to see if email domains and other account identifiers exist?
 If yes, this is a red flag.
 Most Internet service providers will silently drop these requests, rendering this method obsolete.